 (e) Repealed by Session Laws 1999-84, s.
 3, effective May 21, 1999.

-The State Board of Community Colleges shall report on an annual basis to the Governor, Lieutenant Governor, the Speaker of the House of Representatives, and the Joint Legislative Commission on Governmental Operations, on all new programs it approved during the year.
-The report shall include the specific reasons for which each program was approved.
+The State Board of Community Colleges shall collect data on an annual basis on all new programs and program terminations it approved and any regionalization of programs during the year, including the specific reasons for which each program was terminated or approved.

 (g) Funds appropriated to the Community Colleges System Office as operating expenses for allocation to the institutions comprising the North Carolina Community College System shall not be used to support recreation extension courses.
 The financing of these courses by any institution shall be on a self-supporting basis, and membership hours produced from these activities shall not be counted when computing full-time equivalent students (FTE) for use in budget-funding formulas at the State level.

 (h) Whenever a community college offers real estate continuing education courses pursuant to G.S.
 93A-4.1, the courses shall be offered on a self-supporting basis.

 (i) Recodified as G.S.
 115D-5.1(c) by Session Laws 2005-276, s.
 8.4(a), effective July 1, 2005.

 (j) The State Board of Community Colleges shall use its Board Reserve Fund for feasibility studies, pilot projects, start-up of new programs, and innovative ideas.

 (k) Recodified as G.S.
 115D-5.1(b) by Session Laws 2005-276, s.
 8.4(a), effective July 1, 2005.